Macxzew/FB-Video-Saver/README.md

 </a>
 </p>

-> **FB Video Saver** is a user script for Facebook that allows you to download videos or collections of videos easily, including reels, saved links, and visible videos.
+> **FB Video Saver** is a script for Facebook that allows you to download videos or collections of videos easily, including reels, saved links, and visible videos.

 ## 👇 Installation

-1. Install a userscript manager like [Tampermonkey](https://greasyfork.org/fr/scripts/524263-fb-video-saver).
+1. Install a script manager like [Tampermonkey](https://greasyfork.org/fr/scripts/524263-fb-video-saver).
 2. Ensure the following options are enabled:

    <img src="https://github.com/Macxzew/FB-Video-Saver/blob/main/advice.png?raw=true">